 top of page

-The Northwestern gray wolf (Canis lupus irremotus) is a gray wolf subspecies, commonly called the 'Rocky Mountain wolf'.
-Northwestern wolves come in various colors, ranging from gray, black, and white.
-Rocky Mountain wolves generally weigh 70 to 150 lbs and stand 2-3 feet tall (26-32 inches).
-The typical lifespan of a Rocky Mountain wolf in the wild is roughly 2-3 years.
+The Canadian gray wolf (Canis lupus irremotus) is a gray wolf subspecies, commonly called the 'Rocky Mountain wolf'.
+Canadian wolves come in various colors, ranging from gray, black, and white.
+Canadian wolves generally weigh 70 to 150 lbs and stand 2-3 feet tall (26-32 inches).
+The typical lifespan of a Canadian wolf in the wild is roughly 2-3 years.

 FACTS & PHYSICAL DESCRIPTION

+Wolves are federally protected under the Endangered Species Act in most of the lower 48 (with the exception of Wyoming, Idaho, and Montana where the majority of the hunting occurs.)
+Yet they remain imperiled in the Northern Rocky Mountain region.
 The U.S. Fish and Wildlife Service is more involved in the recovery of gray wolves, as evident by the new wolf recovery plan.
 Despite this victory, we are to remain vigilant and continue to advocate for wolf conservation to ensure (if protections are applied) that they will remain permanent.
-Law-makers continue to attack the ESA; even campaigning for the delisting of the gray wolf.
-Gray wolves will continue to be subjected to persecution and hatred across the U.S., and for that reason, we must be their safeguard.
+Law-makers continue to attack the ESA; actively campaigning for the delisting of the gray wolf. and for that reason, we must continue to be their safeguard.

 OUR WORK